AmsterdamUMC/CBD_Survey_Inviter/README.md

 ## Overview

-CastorDataBridge is a tool designed to streamline the process of sending out survey invitations using Castor EDC.
+CastorDataBridge - Survey Invite is a tool designed to streamline the process of sending out survey invitations using Castor EDC.
 This guide outlines the steps required to set up and use the tool effectively.

 ## Table of Contents